aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

   * See the [Amazon GameLift Integration Readme](BackendFeatures/AmazonGameLiftIntegration/README.md) for details on the Amazon GameLift integration
   * See the [Simple WebSocket Chat Readme](BackendFeatures/SimpleWebsocketChat/Readme.md) for details on the WebSocket-based chat implementation
   * See the [Databricks Delta Lake Integration Readme](BackendFeatures/DeltaLakeIntegration/README.md) for details on the Databrics Delta Lake integration
+  * See the [Friends Graph Integration Readme](BackendFeatures/FriendsGraphIntegration/README.md) for details on the Friends Graph implementation
 * **Unreal Engine 5 Samples with AWS Game SDK** (`UnrealSample` folder contains [Readme](UnrealSample/README.md))
   * Unreal Engine 5 version of the AWS Game SDK and sample levels for integration with different identity providers
   * For SDK details see the [Unreal SDK Overview](UnrealSample/README.md#sdk-overview)